 First Year (PGY1)

-PGY1 residents in Emergency Medicine gain a strong foundation in the broad field of medicine, predominantly through clinical inpatient experience.
-The first year focuses on aspects of general internal medicine, the medical intensive care unit, emergency medicine, obstetrics and gynecology, anesthesiology, and plastic surgery.
+PGY1 residents in Emergency Medicine gain a strong foundation in the broad field of medicine predominantly through exposure to multiple medical specialties.
+The first year focuses on aspects of medical & cardiac intensive care units, emergency medicine, obstetrics and gynecology, anesthesiology, and pediatric emergency medicine.

 Primary skills to be developed include taking medical histories, performing physical examinations, using ancillary laboratory and radiologic studies and developing individual treatment plans.